Everything You Need to Know about the Backhoe

-Often referred to as the swiss army knife of heavy equipment, the backhoe is great for excavation and digging projects of all sizes – one end to dig up dirt and the other end to move it around.
-It’s the machine that is great for any project.
-It is a popular piece of equipment seen on many job sites.
+Often referred to as the swiss army knife of heavy equipment, the backhoe is great for excavation and earthmoving projects of all sizes.
+With the back used to dig dirt, depending on the attachment, and the other end to move it around, backhoe loaders are very versatile machines.
+Because of this, they are popular pieces of construction equipment seen on many job sites.

 The Different Attachments for the Backhoe

-The most common kinds of backhoe attachments used by contractors are breakers and hammers.
-They allow the operator to break up rocky soils, asphalt and concrete.
-The tiger tooth attachment is good to break through frost or harder soil which makes the backhoe a valuable piece of equipment especially in northern climates.
+The most common backhoe attachments used by contractors are breakers and hammers, especially when doing road work projects.
+They allow the operator to break up rocky soils, asphalt, and concrete with more power than a skid steer would be able to have.
+Another common attachment is the tiger tooth attachment which is good to break through frost or harder soil.
+This makes backhoes a valuable piece of equipment, especially in northern climates where ice and snowfall are more common.

 - Buckets with thumbs